TIFF TIPS 2016: Red Carpets and Celebrities!

 Where else can I see the Actors?

 While in town, the actors will also be doing many interviews with press from all over the world.
-This year the Media Hub is the Intercontinental Hotel on Front Street.
+In the past, the Media Hub has been the Intercontinental Hotel on Front Street.
 Here there will be a constant rotation of journalists and actors doing the rounds for the films.

 I hope it doesn’t need to be said – but please remember to respect the privacy of the celebrities that are visiting our city, and show that we are gracious hosts.
 While in town they will need to eat, sleep and maybe even shop – but following or bothering them in their personal time is unacceptable behavior.
 Please show respect.

 TIFF will be here before we know it – lets make sure it’s fun for EVERYONE!
 Stay safe!